Study abroad in the meeting point between east and west

 Once, the father of a Chinese friend of mine invited us to come to their family´s place a few hundred kilometers south of Shanghai.
 When we arrived there, he had rented a big fishing boat, that we would spend the whole morning on the sea with.
 We caught heaps of fish, shrimps, and crabs that were cooked for us right after we got back to land.
 This was not only the freshest seafood I ate so far, I had never met this man before, but still, he treated me and the others like we would belong to the family.

 What are the must-visit places and must-dos in Shanghai for an exchange student?

 Shanghai has a lot to offer, my personal top 3 are the following:

 - Visit one of the numerous sky- and rooftops bars.
 My favorite ones are “Flair” in Ritz Carleton, the “W” hotel and “Sir Elli´s” in Peninsula.
-Although they are pretty expensive, I think getting a fancy drink and enjoying the different views on the city is a must do!
+Although they are pretty expensive, I think getting a fancy drink and enjoying the different views of the city is a must-do!
 If you like it a little more casual, Captains Hostel has a bar with a very nice view as well.

 How will you think your exchange would affect your future?